• USD

 Mkuze

-This Eden in northern Zululand is bordered by and named for the Mkhuze River on the eastern slopes of the Lebombo Mountains.
-The habitats, which include wetlands, woodlands, riverine forests, and swamps, make this region a bird-watching paradise.
-The 40 000 ha reserve also forms part of the Greater iSimangaliso Wetland Park.
-Mammals frequently encountered include black and white rhinoceros, elephant, giraffe, nyala, blue wildebeest, warthog, eland, hippo, impala, kudu and other smaller antelope.
+Bordered by the Mkhuze River on the Lebombo foothills, this reserve’s wetlands, woodlands, and riverine forests make a birding paradise.
+Mammals include black and white rhino, elephant, giraffe, nyala, blue wildebeest, warthog, eland, hippo, impala, and kudu.

 View Park